cse110-fa22-group29/cse110-fa22-group29/admin/cipipeline/phase2.md

 - End To End Validation
 - Manual Validation

+We also identified some features which are nice to have:
+- Automatic documentation publishing
+- Minification
+- HTML Validation and accessibility scoring

 We created this diagram to demonstrate our strategy of multiple simple pipelines.

 ![Pipeline Diagram](phase2.drawio.png)